 Our vision is to see whole communities captivated by Jesus and living out his freedom.

-We love the diverse communities of Newtown and Erskineville and our hope is that we can be a church where Jesus is not only a figure who provokes curiosity by captivating people, for in Jesus there is a freedom like no other.
+We love the diverse communities of Newtown and Erskineville and our hope is that we can be a church where Jesus is not just a figure who provokes curiosity by captivating people, for in Jesus there is a freedom like no other.

 As a church we seek to live out Jesus' freedom by connecting other people to Jesus' love through word and deed, building up people by helping them see what's captivating about grace and how it changes everything and then releasing people to lead in our community, their neighbourhood and their workplace.